jaimelopezgarcia/casualmorphogenesis/about.md

 I am Jaime, a physicist with no special interest on juggling, and who thinks that Star Wars is the most overrated saga ever.
 It is the first thing a kid with adhd raised in an arcade would come up with, when asked about spatial mumbo jumbo.

 I see myself as an aspiring cybernetist.
 Don't ask me for a specific definition of that, I just move on hunchs.
-I know that I like to follow every direction that pulls me toward the intersection point of the lame Venn diagram below.
+I know that I like to follow every direction that pulls me towards the intersection point of the lame Venn diagram below.